2060-io/didcomm-mediator/README.md

 First of all, a docker image must be created by doing:

 ```
-docker build -t 2060-cloud-agent:[tag] .
+docker build -t didcomm-mediator:[tag] .
 ```

 Then, a container can be created and deployed:

 ```
-docker run -e AGENT_NAME=... -e AGENT_ENDPOINT=... -e AGENT_PUBLIC_DID=yyy -e AGENT_PORT=xxx -p yyy:xxx 2060-cloud-agent:[tag]
+docker run -e AGENT_NAME=... -e AGENT_ENDPOINT=... -e AGENT_PUBLIC_DID=yyy -e AGENT_PORT=xxx -p yyy:xxx didcomm-mediator:[tag]
 ```

 where yyy is an publicly accesible port from the host machine.

-This one will run default command, which launches the mediator.
-If you want to run a VDR Proxy, you can override this command and use `yarn vdrproxy`.

-# How to testing
+## How to test

-## Testing with Agent Clients
+### Testing with Agent Clients

 For more details, see the [Client-Agent test](/src/test/Client-Agent/README.md).

-## Testing massive message between Agents Clients
+### Testing massive message between Agents Clients

 For more details, see the [Massive Message Sender test](/src/test/Send-Messages/README.md).

-## Test Load balancer with Cloud agent live mode with message repository DB pub/sub and postgres wallets
+### Test a load balancer with multiple agent instances supporting Message Pickup in Live mode

-- The porpuse is to be able to test the cloud agent live mode implemented with postgres for storage messagePickup, pub/sub for comunication instances and postgres for storage wallets, to do this you must do running docker compose locate on root of project file called [docker-comopose-lb.yml]
+The purpose is to be able to test DIDComm mediator in a multi-instance environment, using Postgres as a backend for both Agent wallet and Message Pickup queue.

-### Setup
+#### Setup

 1. You should be set IP local in the file nginx.conf locate on ngnix folder a section upstream